PRESS DIGEST - Vietnam newspapers - Dec 27

-HANOI Dec 27 These are some of the leading stories in the official Vietnamese press on Tuesday.
+Dec 27 These are some of the leading stories in the official Vietnamese press on Thursday.
 Reuters has not verified these stories and does not vouch for their accuracy.

 FINANCIAL NEWS: